dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 10. Lastly, let's look at a Slideshow Carousel.
 In VS Code, let's duplicate the current bootstrap-navbar.html and rename the new file to bootstrap-carousel.html.
 In the new file, clear out the body tag.

-11. Now we will add in our **styles.css** into this document.
+11. Now we will utilize the #slideshow rules found in our **style.css**.

-12. In your Bootstrap window, go to this url: https://getbootstrap.com/docs/4.5/components/carousel/.
-You can refer to this page for more information about the Carousel, but we'll be putting in some of our own code.
-The code below is based off the first sample, but I replaced the images with 5 slides from placeholder.com.
+12. Go take a look at this url: https://getbootstrap.com/docs/4.5/components/carousel/.
+You can refer to this page for more information about the Carousel, but we'll be putting in some of our own code for this next example.
+The HTML below is based off the first sample, but we've replaced the images with 5 slides from placeholder.com.

+Copy and paste this into your body:

     ```
     <div id="container">